 In addition to damages for wrongful death, a family may be able to recover for pain and suffering their loved one suffered prior to death.
 These are called “survival actions.”
 The estate’s representative can bring a case on behalf of the deceased to help the surviving family.
 Each state has different factors they look at to determine the amount rewarded for the personal injury.

 It is important if your loved one has died due to the negligence or misconduct of another, that you speak with a trustworthy attorney as soon as possible.
-If you would like help with your wrongful death claim, contact Joe Knows Law today.
-Our number is (972) 562-9700.
+If you would like help with your wrongful death claim, contact Joe Knows Law online today or call (972) 562-9700.